-In case of an acute inflammatory response, various natural anti-inflamatory factors are released.
-These include cytokines, protease inhibitors, antioxidant enzymes, lipoxins, glucocorticoids, kinases, phosphatises and transcriptional factors.
+In case of an acute inflammatory response, various natural anti-inflammatory factors are released.
+These include cytokines, protease inhibitors, antioxidant enzymes, lipoxins, glucocorticoids, kinases, phosphatases and transcriptional factors.

 By and large, the cytokines are pro- or anti-inflammatory factors.
-Equilibrium between these factors decides the result of an inflammatory response.
-Pro-inflammatory cytokines, such as IL-1β, IL-8 and IFN-γ are implicated in early inflammatory response as well as amplification of inflammatory reactions whereas IL-4, IL-10 and IL-13 are anti-inflammatory cytokines that lead to limitation of inflammatory responses.
+The equilibrium between these factors decides the result of an inflammatory response.
+Pro-inflammatory cytokines, such as IL-1β, IL-6, IL-8, and IFN-γ are implicated in early inflammatory response as well as amplification of inflammatory reactions whereas IL-4, IL-10 and IL-13 are anti-inflammatory cytokines that lead to limitation of inflammatory responses.

-This inflammatory process involves the lymphocytes, plasma cells and macrophage infiltration.
+This inflammatory process involves lymphocytes, plasma cells and macrophage infiltration.
 These inflammatory cells lead to tissue destruction.
-Resolution of the inflammation takes place by fibrosis and angiogenesis.
+Resolution of the inflammation takes place by angiogenesis and fibrosis.

 Chronic inflammation, if unresolved, is a central component of various chronic conditions such as autoimmune diseases as well as neurodegenerative diseases.
 Examples include tuberculosis, silicosis, rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Alzheimer’s disease and cancer.

-The three pathways of complement activation are the classical pathway, alternative pathway and lectin pathway.
+The three pathways of complement activation are the classical pathway, alternative pathway, and lectin pathway.
 The complement system is made up of a complex of different proteins.
-9 different proteins have been recognized, namely C1 to C9.
+Nine different proteins have been recognized, namely C1 to C9.

-Classical pathway is dependent on 9 proteins acting in a sequence.
+The Classical pathway (See Complement System and Chronic Inflammation) is dependent on all 9 proteins acting in a sequence.
 It is activated when IgM or IgG combine with the cell membrane in the presence of complement.
-Alternate pathway bypasses the activation of C1, C4 and C2 and directly activates C3.
+The Alternate pathway bypasses the activation of C1, C4, and C2 and directly activates C3.

-The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses makes them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs etc. C1-C5 also enhance the susceptibility to phagocytosis.
-Complement is also responsible for death of tumor cells.
+The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses make them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs etc. C1-C5 also enhance the susceptibility to phagocytosis.
+Complement is also responsible for the death of tumor cells.